-Just because a company can't find or afford a team of data scientists doesn't mean it needs to abandon its data science goals or lose sight of advanced machine learning or AI opportunities.
-Depending on what a company is interested in pursuing with its AI strategy, it may or may not even need a team of data scientists.
+Just because a company can't find or afford a team data scientists doesn't mean it needs to its data science goals or lose sight advanced machine learning or AI opportunities.
+Depending on what a company is interested in pursuing with its AI strategy, it may or may not even need a team data scientists.

 Advanced tooling for citizen data scientists

 As the popularity of AI continues to grow, a number of companies are creating tools to help reduce dependence on data scientists.
 One such tool is autoML, offered by a number of vendors who are creating tools and dashboards that automate parts of the data science workflow.
 The goal of automated machine learning tools is to automate the processes of algorithm selection, hyper parameter tuning, iterative modeling, model assessment and even elements of data preparation to speed up the overall process, and take out some of the more complicated aspects for setup that have previously needed skilled data scientists.
 Once an organizations' data is run through autoML systems, it produces a machine learning model which can be used directly or analyzed by a worker.
 Usually, these post-autoML activities can be accomplished by employees with far less training than data scientists, or existing employees who have been trained in new skills.